California proposal would reinstate prisoners’ voting rights

 Some states’ laws require probation and parole to be completed for the restoration of voting rights.
 In other states, people incarcerated on certain crimes lose their rights indefinitely after release.

-The California constitution currently disqualifies people who are incarcerated in state or federal prison from voting and restores the right upon their release.
+The California Constitution currently disqualifies people who are incarcerated in state or federal prison from voting and restores the right upon their release.
 The law previously required felons to complete their parole period before getting back their right to vote; Californians approved the change to get rid of that requirement in a 2020 constitutional amendment.

+David Cruz, an organizer with nonprofit Initiate Justice who was released in September after 13 years in state prison, said he wanted to have his voice heard while he was incarcerated.

+“Despite what many people assume, people in prison care about the same political issues that we outside do,” he said Wednesday during a news conference supporting the legislation.

-Bryan, a Los Angeles Democrat and the chair of the Assembly’s Committee on Elections, faces a tough sell for the 2/3rds votes.
+Bryan, a Los Angeles Democrat and the chair of the Assembly’s Committee on Elections, faces a tough sell for the two-thirds vote.
 While the Legislature is controlled by Democrats, the party has conservative representatives from rural areas and major progressive policies aren’t guaranteed to pass.

-The committee’s Republican vice chair, Assemblyman Tom Lackey, opposes the bill.
+The committee’s Republican vice chair, Assembly Member Tom Lackey, opposes the bill and said Wednesday it is a “betrayal” of crime victims.

-“Criminal acts should have consequences.
-Voting is a sacred privilege, not an absolute right of citizenship,” wrote Lackey, a Republican from Southern California, on Twitter.
+“The perpetrator is automatically given a blanket of forgiveness,” under this legislation, said Lackey, who represents part of Southern California.
+“Criminal conduct deserves a price to be paid.”

 Associated Press Writer Adam Beam in Sacramento, California, contributed.